 Filing early also protects your case on the merits.
 Evidence disappears, surveillance footage gets overwritten, and witnesses forget details.
 The sooner you act, the stronger your claim.

 Georgia law recognizes five exceptions that can extend your filing deadline: the discovery rule, minor plaintiff status, mental incapacity, the defendant leaving the state, and fraud or concealment.
-Under the Georgia negligence statute of limitations, these exceptions pause the clock rather than eliminate the deadline entirely.
+Under the Georgia negligence statute of limitations, these exceptions pause the clock rather than eliminate the deadline.

 Two concepts matter here.
 Tolling means the clock pauses and resumes later.
 A statute of repose is a hard cutoff that ends your right to sue regardless of tolling.
 Medical malpractice has a five-year repose.
 Product liability has 10 years from manufacture.
 No exception overrides those ceilings.

-Georgia follows a modified comparative negligence system, which means fault rules interact with your filing deadline and your final recovery, and those rules vary significantly from negligence laws by state elsewhere in the country.
+Georgia follows a modified comparative negligence system, which means fault rules interact with your filing deadline and your final recovery, and those rules vary significantly depending on whether a state follows contributory or comparative negligence laws.

 If your injury involves a government vehicle, road defect, or public property in Georgia, you may have as little as six months to file a notice of claim.
 That window is separate from the two-year statute of limitations and must be met before you can sue.